 Proofing

 Run individual nest and visit queries, then export these to xls.
+Delete older versions of .xls files in …/queried_from_access or access may add sheets to files rather than replacing them

-Change StartTime and EndTime column formats to time.
+Change StartTime and EndTime column formats in the HEP_visits Query file to time.

 Save XLS as CSV.